-Meet students who have completed or entered the Teach in Five Program
+Meet students who have completed or entered the Teach in Five Program!

 Undergraduate Major: English

-Undergraduate Minors: Education Studies, Honors, Women and Gender Studies
+Undergraduate Minors: Education Studies, Honors

-Graduate Major: Adolescent English Education
+Graduate Major: Adolescence Education: English

 Julia Kucza